 KTVA followed suit with CBS News and Walter Cronkite.
-And I can tell you from first hand experience that there were nights when the taxi would show up at KTVA's Broadcast Center in Spenard only moments before the show was scheduled to go on the air.
+And I can tell you from first-hand experience that there were nights when the taxi would show up at KTVA's Broadcast Center in Spenard only moments before the show was scheduled to go on the air.

-And because of that, we all got to have our "TV Christmas and holidays", two weeks later.
+As a result, we all got to have our “TV Christmas and holidays”, two weeks later.

 One notable exception was America's first moon landing -

-As you might imagine, all three television networks, ABC, NBC and CBS invested a huge amount of money in two inch videotape stock to provide shows to Hawaii, and Alaska.
+As you might imagine, all three television networks, ABC, NBC, and CBS invested a huge amount of money in two-inch videotape stock to provide shows to Hawaii, and Alaska.

-Well today it's all different.
-Thanks to technology and those things flying around in space, Anchorage can enjoy "same day" television, just like the lower 48.
+Well, today it's all different.
+Thanks to technology and those things flying around in space, Anchorage can enjoy “same day” television, just like the lower 48.

 I guess that's a good thing, but there was something about the old days when we got our television shows two weeks later.

-It was a reminder that - well, we were Alaskans, and we were somehow different in many ways -
+It was a reminder that – well, we were Alaskans, and we were somehow different in many ways.

-and that was alright with us.
+And that was alright with us.